google/codeworld/web/help/GuideUnit1.md

     solidCircle :: Number -> Picture
     ~~~~~

-    This type signature tells you that the only argument to `solidCircle`
+    This type signature tells you that the only argument of `solidCircle`
-    is a number, and the result is a picture.
+    is a number and the result is a picture.
 Here's an example of a
-    program that uses `solidCircle`.
+    program that uses `solidCircle`

     ~~~~~ . clickable
     program = drawingOf(pic)